Briar-S/simple-utility-tools/README.md

 ```
 pip install pysimplegui
 ```

+### Executing program
+* Install dependencies above
-*You should now be able to build / run any .py project file with code below or compiler of choice
+* You should now be able to build / run any .py project file with code below in a terminal or compiler of choice
 ```
 py .\text_file_compare_util.py
 ```